ccaldarella99/AirQuality/README.md

 ## Problem Statement
 [back to top](#Project-5)

 We plan to explore the relationship between certain pollutants that are more likely to cause dangerously high air quality scores.
-We will be doing this using information based on EPA data from Cleveland, OH.
+We will be doing this using information based on EPA data from Cleveland, OH and presenting this to residents of Cleveland, OH.

 ## Executive Summary